Rackem

 Project overview

-Rackem was created in 2023 as a capstone study for my UX/UI Design Bootcamp..
+Rackem was created in 2023 as a capstone study for my UX/UI Design Bootcamp where we were tasked to solve a problem in something we cared about through design.
+I chose playing pool.

-Rackem was created in 2023 as a capstone study for my UX/UI Design Bootcamp..
+Rackem was created in 2023 as a capstone study for my UX/UI Design Bootcamp where we were tasked to solve a problem in something we cared about through design.
+I chose playing pool.

 problem